LIYI0720/BiAMIL/readme.md

-##BiAMIL
+##MIAM-C
-Welcome to the BiAMIL Github repository!
+Welcome to the MIAM-C Github repository!

-BiAMIL is a tool that predicts gene mutations through pathological images.
+MIAM-C is a tool that predicts gene mutations through pathological images.
 It is built on bi-directed self-attention multi-instance learning.
-This repository contains all the relevant files related to the paper [“BiAMIL: Bi-directed self-attention multi-instance learning for BRCA1/2 gene mutations detection of breast cancer”].
+This repository contains all the relevant files related to the paper [“MIAM: Multi-Instance Attention Model for BRCA1/2 gene mutations detection of multiple cancer types”].

-Warning: BiAMIL is currently in a pre-development phase and may contain many bugs.
+Warning: MIAM-C is currently in a pre-development phase and may contain many bugs.
 It is recommended that you make copies of all datasets before using this application.

 1.###ROI_SegByTiles = Automatic ROI segmentation model
 --Train_roi_model.ipynb = Train the automatically segmentation model.